 In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which introduced an expected credit loss model for the impairment of financial assets measured at amortized cost basis and added Topic 326 to the FASB ASC.
 In November 2019, the FASB issued ASU 2019-11, Codification Improvements to Topic 326, Financial Instruments - Credit Losses.
 The amendments to ASU 2019-11 clarify, correct and make improvements to Topic 326.
 ASU 2016-13 as well as the updates in ASU 2019-11 are effective for interim and annual periods beginning after December 15, 2022, and early adoption is permitted.
-The Company is currently evaluating the impact of this standard on its consolidated financial statements.
+The Company evaluated this standard and determined that it will not have a material impact on its consolidated financial statements upon adoption.